kfowlks/aws_alexa_comcast_data_usage_lambda/README.md

 # An Amazon Alexa skill for getting your comcast internet usage using Python for AWS Lambda

 ### Installation
-pip install requests -t <path to this project>
+pip install requests -t "path to this project"

 Note: This code uses ask-alexa-pykit release python_lambda_0.5_release